Having a foreign driving licence registered, exchanged or converted

 • right to drive restricted as a result of a court or administrative order which involves endorsements being placed on the driving licence;

-• driving licence restricted following a court-ordered driving ban or revocation of the right to drive by administrative decision.
+• restoration of licence following a court-ordered driving ban or the revocation of the right to drive by administrative decision.

-During that year, holders of foreign licences can, however, drive in Luxembourg on their foreign licence.
+During that year, you can, however, drive in Luxembourg using your foreign licence.

-Holders of non-EEA licences are strongly advised to have their licences converted when they are written in languages that are little known, or not at all known, in Luxembourg.
+You are strongly advised to have your non-EEA licence translated if it is written in a language that is little known, or not at all known, in Luxembourg.

-Licences can only be converted if they were issued when their holders had been permanent residents or had held student status, for at least 6 months, in the issuing country.
-Moreover, applicants must meet the Luxembourg legal age requirement.
+Licences can only be converted if they were issued after you had been a resident or student, for at least 6 months, in the issuing country.
+Moreover, you must meet the Luxembourg legal age requirement.

-Should holders fail to have their driving licences converted within this one-year period, they will have to pass a driving test (theory and practical test) before receiving a new licence.
+If you fail to have your driving licence converted within this one-year period, you will have to pass a driving test (theory and practical test) before receiving a new licence.
 Moreover, foreign licences not converted within a period of one year are no longer valid in Luxembourg.

-To convert their foreign driving licences, holders must send the form to the SNCA Driving Licence Office by post, accompanied by the following documents:
+To have your foreign driving licence converted, you must send the form (see 'Online services and forms') to the SNCA Driving Licence Office by post, accompanied by the following documents:

-• a medical certificate (no more than 3 months old), compiled in the required format by an authorised general practitioner and/or specialist in internal medicine in Luxembourg;
+• a medical certificate (no more than 3 months old), drawn up on the required form by an authorised general practitioner and/or specialist in internal medicine in Luxembourg;

 • a criminal record extract (no more than 3 months old) from the country of origin covering the last 5 years;